mindspore-ai/docs/docs/lite/docs/source_en/advanced/quantization.md

 Mixed bit quantization automatically searches for the most appropriate number of bits for the current layer based on the distribution of model parameters, using the user-set `init_scale` as the initial value.
 Mixed bit quantization will be enabled when `bit_num` of the configuration parameter is set to 0.

-The general form of the mixed bit weights quantization conversion command is:
+The general form of the mixed bit quantization conversion command is:

 ```bash
 ./converter_lite --fmk=ModelType --modelFile=ModelFilePath --outputFile=ConvertedModelPath --configFile=/mindspore/lite/tools/converter/quantizer/config/mixed_bit_weight_quant.cfg
 ```

-The mixed bit weights quantization configuration profile is shown below:
+The mixed bit quantization configuration profile is shown below:

 ```ini
 [common_quant_param]